AayushManocha/PickupDocs/chapter1.md

 # Developer Setup

+**NOTE: This article is currently under review.
+It is subject to change and may not be 100% accurate.**

 ## Local Environment Setup

 Here's how to get the project \(current hosted on GitHub\) setup on your computer.